Hero image

 Eventually, your MNE group may advance to maintaining a third set of books in its ERP system.
 At that point, you can flow your data directly into a calculation engine.
 But it’s more likely you will initially combine data from inside and outside your ERP system in a central data storage system, or data lake.

 You may ultimately choose to build this data lake within your ERP systems.
-We’ve worked with our ecosystem of Alliances to develop solutions that can help you get more value from your existing data infrastructure investments by reconfiguring your systems to better gather, organize and catalogue the information needed for your Pillar Two calculations.
+We’ve worked with our ecosystem of Alliances to put together the right resources to help you reconfigure your systems and gather, organize and catalogue the information needed for your Pillar Two calculations—unlocking more value from your existing data infrastructure investments.

 Each participating country must adopt its own Pillar Two rules through domestic legislation.
 This means your MNE group must comply with complex Pillar Two requirements that can deviate between countries.